Asayish guards train at a Syrian Internal Security Forces academy

-Asayish training academy students demonstrate handcuffing and searching suspects during a culminating exercise with a Coalition Detention Capabilities Assessment Team in the al-Hasakah region, Syria, Dec.
+An Asayish training academy student listens to instructions during a culminating exercise from a Coalition Detention Capabilities Assessment Team leader in the al-Hasakah region, Syria, Dec.
 22, 2022.
-The Coalition DCAT members advise, assist and enable Syrian Internal Security Forces to help equip the Asayish with skills needed to secure the region against ISIS.
+The Coalition DCAT members partner with Syrian Internal Security Forces to help equip Asayish with skills needed to secure the region against ISIS.
 (U.S. Army Reserve photo by Sgt.
 1st Class Nicholas J. De La Pena)

 |Date Taken: